BeatsuDev/fullstack-2024/README.md

 # Kazoot

-This is a monorepo for the back-end and front-end of the application "Kazoot" created for the [NTNU course IDATT2105](https://www.ntnu.no/studier/emner/IDATT210).
+This is a monorepo for the back-end and front-end of the application "Kazoot" created for the [NTNU course IDATT2105](https://www.ntnu.no/studier/emner/IDATT210) by Eric Bieszczad-Stie, Sebastian Bugge and Arunan Gnanasekaran.

 In this repo you will find: